AppImage/docs.appimage.org/source/packaging-guide/optional/updates.rst

 If you use an :ref:`AppImage creation tool <appimage-creation-tools>`, you should use its built-in feature to add the update information and create the ``.zsync`` file.
 However, if your AppImage creation tool doesn't support adding update information, or if you create your AppImage manually, you can also use ``appimagetool`` directly to manually add the update information and create the ``.zsync`` file.
 After doing that, you should upload the ``.zsync`` file to the place mentioned in the update information string.

-Using an AppImage Creation tool
+Using an AppImage creation tool
 +++++++++++++++++++++++++++++++

 Most AppImage creation tools come with a built-in feature to add update information to the AppImage and create the ``.zsync`` file.

 | To see how to add update information with :ref:`ref-linuxdeploy`, see :ref:`this <linuxdeploy-update-information>` section of the linuxdeploy guide.
+| To see how to add update information with :ref:`sec-go-appimagetool`, see :ref:`this <go-appimage-signing>` section of the go-appimage guide.
 | To see how to add update information with :ref:`sec-electron-builder`, see :ref:`this <electron-builder-update-information>` section of the electron-builder guide.

 .. todo::
    Research whether a corresponding feature exists for all other AppImage creation tool and add an updating section to each guide.

-.. _using-appimagetool-directly:
+.. _updating-using-appimagetool:

 Using ``appimagetool`` directly
 +++++++++++++++++++++++++++++++

 If you use an AppImage creation tool that doesn't support adding update information, you have to extract the created AppImage by calling it with the ``--appimage-extract`` option (for more information, see :ref:`inspect_appimage_content`) and then recreate the AppImage with the update information and create the ``.zsync`` file with ``appimagetool``.

 To (re)create an AppImage from the AppDir, embed update information in it and create the ``.zsync`` file, use the ``-u`` flag with the update information string.
 That command could for example look like this: ``appimagetool MyApplication.AppDir/usr/share/applications/MyApplication.desktop -u "zsync|https://server.domain/path/MyApplication-latest_x86-64.AppImage.zsync"``.
+Keep in mind that you also have to use the ``--sign`` parameter if you want to sign your AppImage, see :ref:`signing-using-appimagetool`.

 Step 2: Making AppImages self-updateable